elastic/rally/docs/track.rst

       }
     }

-For paginated queries, throughput will be reported as number of retrieved pages per second (``pages/s``).
+Throughput will be reported as number of retrieved pages per second (``pages/s``).
 The rationale is that each HTTP request corresponds to one operation and we need to issue one HTTP request per result page.

-For other queries, throughput will be reported as number of search requests per second (``ops/s``).

 Meta-data
 """""""""